kevinpeckham/sveltekit-typescript-tailwind-pug-starter/README.md

 This starter was developed for the [Lightning Jar ](URL 'https://lightningjar.com') team.
 It's designed to get one up and running quickly on a new project using:

-- Sveltekit (@sveltejs/kit ^1.0.0-next.491) -- application framework
+- Sveltekit
-- Svelte (^v3.50.1) - JS framework
+- Svelte
-- Typescript (^v4.8.3) - JS with syntax for types
+- Typescript
-- Pug.js (^3.02 ) --template engine / html preprocessor)
+- Pug.js
-- TailwindCSS(^3.1.3) -- css framework
+- TailwindCSS
-- Prettier -- opinionated code formatter
+- Prettier
-- ESLint -- Linter
+- ESLint
-- Vite -- Front End Tooling
+- Vite
-- Playwright -- Testing
+- Playwright

 This starter follows many of the defaults of Sveltekit.